Explore more blogs

 Chicago Beyond, Grand Victoria Foundation, and the John D. and Catherine T. MacArthur Foundation launched this platform for philanthropic institutions to join "a movement to free mindsets, dollars, policies, and practices to address anti-Blackness in philanthropy."

-Investing in Black communities all year long
+Investing in Black community funding all year long

 The New Generation of African American Philanthropists wisely points out that the meaning of the word philanthropy is a love of humanity.
 We hope you'll join Givebutter and the Women Invested to Save Earth Fund (WISE) Fund as we celebrate the deep roots of giving and loving humanity within Black communities during Black Philanthropy Month and beyond.